by Danique from Wake Up Groningen, the Netherlands

 Sunday.
 During the Dharma talk, Wim tells us a story about his son and himself.
 Tears roll down my cheeks.
 I was so touched by this story that afterwards, in the wild garden, I was able to express all that I found difficult about my childhood.
 My dad listened and listened, without interrupting or judging me.
 Later I felt a comprehensive gratitude.
 For this place.
 For my dad who joined me and who kept surprising me with his openness.
 For the beautiful people around us.
 And for everything else I cannot describe, at least not yet.

-Next week: stay tuned for Theo’s experience, Danique’s father, about going to the Wake Up Parents and Children retreat with his daughter.
+Read the experience from Theo, Danique’s father, about going to the Wake Up Parents and Children retreat with his daughter here.